“Each generation is converted by the saint who contradicts it most.” ~ G.K. Chesterton

 But it was Solomon’s response, wise beyond his teenage years, that allows the reader to consider that which is important to him or her as we reflect upon Solomon’s answer as well as the Lord’s response.

 Solomon begins by acknowledging the Lord's goodness.
 “You have shown great favor to your servant, my father David, because he behaved faithfully toward you, with justice and an upright heart; and you have continued this great favor toward him, even today, seating a son of his on his throne.”
-Gratitude and thanksgiving are on full display here, traits rarely seen in a man so young in what much have been such an awe-filled moment.
+Gratitude and thanksgiving are on full display here, traits rarely seen in a man so young in what must have been such an awe-filled moment.
 Before even answering the Lord’s question and submitting his petition, he gives thanks for all of his previous blessings.
 Great habit for all of us to get into in our individual prayers lives.
 “Give thanks to the Lord for he is good, his mercy endures forever.”
 (Psalm 107:1).
 Let’s keep going...

 “Lord, my God, you have made me, your servant, king to succeed my father David; but I am a mere youth, not knowing at all how to act.
 I serve you in the midst of the people whom you have chosen, a people so vast that it cannot be numbered or counted.
 Give your servant, therefore, an understanding heart to judge your people and to distinguish right from wrong.
 For who is able to govern this vast people of yours?”